VLDB-Solutions/DBSEE/README.md

 There are a couple of ways in which DBSee can be run against a Teradata system:

 * run code via an sql client
-* run with a shell script via the command line
+* run as bteq via the command line

 DBSee does **not** access any data held in Teradata outside of the data dictionary (DBC).
 DBSee does not require any privileges apart from select access to DBC.